Structure plans ensure that land development is performed in an orderly manner taking the strategic direction set by the City into consideration.

 Submissions with valid planning concerns must be made in writing within 14 days of the notice.
 These will be taken into account when a decision is made on the application.

-or in person at the City’s Administration Building, 577 Hannan Street, Kalgoorlie, and the City’s Customer Service Centre, Shop 8-10 Markets Arcade, Hannan Street, Kalgoorlie, between 8:30am and 4:30pm Monday to Friday.
+Download the approved documents from the Quick Links Panel on this page, or view them in person at the City’s Administration Building, 577 Hannan Street, Kalgoorlie; and the City’s Customer Service Centre, Shop 8-10 Market Arcade, Hannan Street, Kalgoorlie; between 8:30am and 4:30pm Monday to Friday.